lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

         string title "Full title of entry"
         string linkTitle "Short title of entry"
-        array services FK "List of terms for related services" array domains FK "List of terms for related domains" array categories FK "List of terms for related categories" array features FK "List of terms for related features"
+        array services FK "List of terms for related services" array providers FK "List of terms for related providers" array domains FK "List of terms for related domains" array categories FK "List of terms for related categories" array features FK "List of terms for related features"